 Teaching Opportunities

-Agapé Language Centre Teaching Opportunity
+ESL Teaching Opportunity

-Agapé Language Centre provides language instruction for newcomers to Canada, through English as a Second Language.
+Agapé Language Centre provides language instruction for newcomers to Canada through English as a Second Language.
 Beddington Pentecostal Church partners with Agapé to fulfill this mission.

-For more information, or if you are interested in signing up, please contact Debbie Alexander-Thomas at (403) 516-1846, by email, or visit our website.
+For more information, contact Debbie Alexander-Thomas at (403) 516-1846 or by dalexander@agapelanguagecentre.com.

 Have you ever wondered what it would be like to teach English in another country?
 Gible online teaching platform offers you the opportunity to teach around the world from the comfort of your own home.